 - It is possible to sell or purchase a leasehold in the Property Transaction Service.
 The application is initiated automatically in the Property Transaction Service.

 - Your agent (such as your bank) can apply on your behalf.

 - You can also apply for the registration of a special right with our online form at suomi.fi (in Finnish).

 Registering a leasehold is mandatory

-Registration of special rights is voluntary, with the exception of leaseholds.
-Holders of a lease or other rights-of-use must apply for the registration of their right, if:
+Registration of special rights is voluntary, except for leaseholds.
+Holders of a lease or other rights-of-use must apply for the registration of their right within six months, if:

-- The right can be transferred to a third party without the consent of the landowner.
+- The leasehold can be transferred to a third party without the consent of the landowner.

 - There are constructions belonging to the leaseholder on the leased land.